drk1wi/portspoof/README.md

 Compile instructions

-	Consult the DOCS file.
+	Consult the DOC file.

 Other important files

 	AUTHORS		File with Author contact info
 	Changelog       What I have implemented
 	FAQ		Bug reporting and frequently asked questions DOCS 		Documentation file